donejs/donejs-streaming-product-page/README.md

 ### NDJSON

 The Dog Things app uses [NDJSON](https://davidwalsh.name/streaming-data-fetch-ndjson) to stream in the product list from the server.
-NDJSON is a format of data that delimits rows (from list queries) as newline delimited.
+NDJSON is a format of data that delimits rows (from list queries) with newlines.
 It looks like this:

 ```ndjson
 { "product": "Bones", "img": "https://..." }